jfo/blog/source/posts/how-react-do.md

 things.
-I think this is maybe a laudable impulse, but I have a lot of FOMO with all the new hotnesses because I just don't have the patience to learn all the API's before some other thing comes along, and in practice, I really _would_ like to be better a javascript.
+I think this is maybe a laudable impulse, but I have a lot of FOMO with all the new hotnesses because I just don't have the patience to learn all the API's before some other thing comes along, and in practice, I really _would_ like to be better at javascript.

 I spend a lot of my time as a product engineer writing javascript, and sometimes, I write really bad javascript!
 I know that thinking about front end